kchapelier/ngram-word-generator/README.md

  - name: A name for the model, not directly used.
  - n: The order of the model (1: unigram, 2: bigram, 3: trigram, etc.).
 Default to 3.
- - minLength: The minimum length of the word included in the generation of the model.
+ - minLength: The minimum length of the word considered in the generation of the model.
 Default to 4.
  - unique: Usually if multiple instances of a specific word is included in the source file, the model will be skewed toward generating similar words.
 Setting this option ensure this doesn't happen.
- - compress: Reduce the size of the model file, making it less readable and slightly less precise.
+ - compress: Reduce the size of the model file, making it less readable and slightly less accurate.
  - excludeOriginal: The model will include the full list of the words included in the source file so that the generation can blacklist them.
  - filter: Character filtering option, either one the filters listed below or a regex.
 Default to 'extended'.